kensanata/just-halberds/Halberts.md

 1. Mortal Enemy: The campaign was a success.
 For three days you plundered.
 The survivors will never forgive you for your actions.
 2. Siege: Malnutrition has aged you prematurely.
 Roll on the Aging Chart.
 3. Campaign: You were ambushed and badly injured.
 Roll on the Aging Chart.
 4. Lame: After an accident, things never went back to the way they used to be.
 The warrior career is now denied to you.
 5. Captivity: The campaign was a fiasco.
 You have been captured.
 Roll on the Aging Chart.
-Roll 3d6 ≤ Strength or Endurance (your choice) to escape.
+Roll 3d6 ≤ an attribute of your choice to escape.
 If you don't succeed, another four years pass.
 Roll on the aging table again and keep trying to escape – until you succeed or die.
 6. Lost: The campaign was a big mistake.
 The army was crushed.
 The fleeing were ridden down.
 You were never seen again.

 > Example: Berta rolls 4+0 and Brunhilde does not suffer
 > a stroke of fate.
 Brunhilde is now 20 years old.
 The